 For the past 12 years, she has also organized the annual Agora International Academy and the Agora International Festival in Switzerland with V. Lhermet and S. Tissot.

-Marie-Andrée Joerger has been teaching at the Conservatoire de Strasbourg and the Académie Supérieure de Musique de Strasbourg since 2014, and is often invited to give master classes and as a jury in International competitions in Italy, Lithuania, Poland, Slovenia, Switzerland.
-She also teaches pedagogy and didactics at the Bern University of the Arts in Switzerland.
+Marie-Andrée Joerger has been teaching at the Conservatoire de Strasbourg and the Académie Supérieure de Musique de Strasbourg and also pedagogy and didactics at the Bern University of the Arts in Switzerland.
+She is often invited to give master classes and as a jury in International competitions in Italy, Lithuania, Poland, Slovenia, Switzerland, Germany.